FOSSEE/st-scripts/other_types_of_plots/script.rst

 ..
 L17

-{{{ switch to the next slide with Question 4 }}}
+{{{ switch to the next slide with exercise 4 }}}

 ..
 R17

 Plot a pie chart with the same data with colors for each wedges as white, red, black, magenta,yellow, blue, green, cyan, yellow, magenta and blue respectively.

 Pause the video here, try out the following exercise and resume the video.